sinclairzx81/sidewinder/libs/client/readme.md

 ## Protocol

 Sidewinder implements the [JSON RPC 2.0](https://www.jsonrpc.org/specification) protocol specification over both Http and Web Sockets service types.
+The following section details how remote systems can communicate with Sidewinder services using JavaScript API.

 ### Http

-The following calls a WebService method using the JavaScript `fetch()` API.
+The following calls a WebService method using the JavaScript `fetch(...)` API.

 <details>
   <summary>Fetch Example</summary>